caltechlibrary/cell-atlas/sections/2-9-dna.md

 videoAlt: 2_9.png
 collector: Ariane Briegel
 subsections: []
+description: The DNA in the genomes of bacteria and archaea, like Haloarcula argentinensis, is very thin (~2 nm wide), but can be seen when a cell lyses.
 ---

 All the layers we just discussed collectively make up the container, or **envelope**, of a cell.
 As you have seen, different species use different combinations of these components to form their envelopes; the only constant is the cytoplasmic (or inner, for diderms) membrane.